Turnpikes of Oklahoma

 Oklahoma has an extensive turnpike system, maintained by the state government through the Oklahoma Turnpike Authority.
-All of Oklahoma's turnpikes are controlled-access highways.
-The majority have at least four lanes, though the Chickasaw Turnpike is two lanes.
+All of Oklahoma's turnpikes are controlled-access highways with at least four lanes, although the Chickasaw Turnpike only has two lanes.

-Tolls on Oklahoma's turnpikes are collected through several methods, particular to each turnpike, involving mainline and sidegate toll plazas.
-Tolls can be paid through cash (at either unstaffed exact-change bays or staffed booths, depending on the plaza) or through the Pikepass transponder system.
-In place of cash collection booths, PlatePay, a cashless pay-by-mail system, operates on the Kilpatrick Turnpike and the Kickapoo Turnpike.
+Tolls on Oklahoma's turnpikes are collected through the Pikepass transponder system or PlatePay, a cashless pay-by-mail system.
+In November 2024 the cash toll booths on the Will Rogers Turnpike closed, making the entire turnpike system cashless.